CDCgov/prime-reportstream/prime-router/docs/getting-started/standard-operating-procedures/changing-transforms.md

 [Convert](../../universal-pipeline/convert.md) for sender transforms and [Translate](../../universal-pipeline/translate.md) for receiver transforms.

+> WARNING: The Universal Pipeline is in active development and some features may not be functioning as intended.
+> Please consult [the FHIR to HL7 converter tests](/prime-router/src/test/kotlin/fhirengine/translation/hl7/FhirToHl7ConverterTests.kt) for known issues.

 ## Choosing the location for a transform

 Use the following decision tree when determining where a transform should be performed: